adyam1sra/DSC-100-Final-Project/README.md

 - Separability: Visual clustering via PCA showed that distinct genres are measier for the model to isolate than similar eras.
 - Limitations: Audio features alone lack the lyrical context that define Taylor's albums.

+# Conclusion

+This project explored whether Spotify audio features can be used to sort Taylor Swift songs into her albums.
+While album classification is challenging due to stylistic overlap, both models demonstrated that audio features contain meaningful information about musical eras.

+Regularized dimensionality reduction using PCA slightly improved model stability, suggesting that feature correlation plays a role in classification performance.
+Future work could include incorporating lyrical features or comparing Taylor Swift’s albums to those of other artists.